Susan Silver: Career

 In May 1990, Seattle-based record label Sub Pop sent Nirvana a new proposed contract, but vocalist Kurt Cobain was reluctant to sign it, complaining about the label's lack of promotion for their debut album, Bleach.
 Cobain and bassist Krist Novoselic consulted Silver for advice because she had helped Soundgarden sign with A&M Records, and she looked at the contract and told them they needed a lawyer.
 Cobain and Novoselic asked Silver to be their manager, but she declined the offer because she was busy with Soundgarden, Alice in Chains, Screaming Trees and other bands, but she promised to help them.
 A few weeks later they met Silver in Los Angeles and she introduced them to agent Don Muller and music business attorney Alan Mintz, who specialized in finding deals for new bands.
 Mintz started sending out Nirvana's demo tape to major labels looking for deals.
 MCA Records expressed interest, but the band ended up choosing DGC (part of Geffen Records) following advice from Sonic Youth, and the label released their hit album Nevermind in 1991.
 When Nirvana was inducted into the Rock and Roll Hall of Fame in 2014, Novoselic thanked Silver during his speech for introducing them to the music industry properly.
 "There aren't many things I regret about my life, but of course not managing Nirvana was a mistake", Silver said in 2022.

-Shortly before Cobain's death, Silver got an emergency call from his wife Courtney Love asking for help because she feared that Cobain would kill himself.
-Silver told Love that first she needed to make sure that she and her daughter were safe, then she helped Love and Nirvana's manager get in contact with Lou Cox, a New York doctor who had helped Alice in Chains and Aerosmith through their recovery, but they ended up choosing a different interventionist and the intenvention for Cobain did not go well and he ended up killing himself in April 1994.
+Shortly before Cobain's death, Silver received an emergency call from his wife Courtney Love asking for help because she feared that Cobain would kill himself.
+Silver told Love that first she needed to make sure that she and her daughter were safe, then she helped Love and Nirvana's manager get in contact with Lou Cox, a New York doctor who had helped Alice in Chains and Aerosmith through their recovery, but they ended up choosing a different interventionist and the intenvention they staged for Cobain (that Silver was not a part of) did not go well and he ended up killing himself in April 1994.
 Following Cobain's death, Silver organized a private funeral service in a church and a simultaneous public candlelight vigil for him at Seattle Center.

 In 1996, Silver was featured on Doug Pray's documentary Hype!, talking about the Seattle music scene.
 Pray said about Silver in a 1997 interview with the Chicago Sun-Times: "In a world where the music industry is a really crazy place, Susan is an island of sanity."